ALASKA WILDLIFE

 Which boat is used on the cruise?

-The Glacier Quest Cruise uses the M/V Glacier Quest.
+The Glacier Quest Cruise uses the M/V Glacier Quest and on certain occasions, the M/V Chugach Express.

 How fast do the boats travel?

-The M/V Klondike Express and the M/V Bravest travel at cruising speeds between 32-34 knots, or approximately 40 miles per hour.
+The M/V Klondike Express, M/V Bravest, and M/V Chugach Express travel at cruising speeds between 29-34 knots, or approximately 40 miles per hour.

 The M/V Glacier Quest travels at a cruising speed of 18 knots, 23 miles per hour.